ManoelSilva/super-d-the-game/README.md

 ![alt text](https://github.com/ManoelSilva/super-d-the-game/blob/master/assets/img/game-diagram.png)

-* Phases
+* Levels
 ```
-	Each phase represent a human system, divided in two or three modules.
+	Each level represent a human system, divided in two or three sublevels.
 For this project,
 	the game will try to reproduce respiratory, digestive and nervous systems.
 ```

 ## Specific objectives
 	Kill the number necessary of Nts to move to the next level;
-	Kill phase's boss to reach main cell;
+	Kill level's boss to reach main cell;
 	Kill main cell to introduce your own core and dominate body system, obtaining a new power.

 ## Life system